Do I have to pay a deposit?

 Can I share a flat with my friends?

-You can request to share with your friends but it is unlikely we will be able to help you with your request.
+You can request to share with your friends but we cannot guarantee we will be able to help you with your request.
 This is because a lot of our flats are allocated to postgraduates and continuing students and therefore there will be very few flats left available to offer to groups of people.
 If we can, please bear in mind this might affect the size of the bedroom we are able to offer you.

 Can I apply for a room at both buildings at the same time?